DeclanChidlow/vale.rocks/src/posts/regarding-my-death.md

 You may also use the aforementioned channels to advertise any funeral or memorial as seen fit.

+Some social media platforms have inbuilt functionality for noting the account owner as deceased.
+Please use this functionality.

 ## Preserving Vale.Rocks

 This site should be my legacy.
 I have documented its hosting and deployment on this website and its repository's `README.md`, which should be referenced.
 Please renew my domain (`vale.rocks`) regularly for the maximum possible term and make sure everything is backed up to the [Internet Archive](https://archive.org).

 By design, this site depends minimally on external dependencies and resources and is built close to the web platform such that it should remain usable for as long as browsers maintain backwards compatibility.

-All my writing and photography on this site, as well as the code for the site itself, shall be dedicated to the public domain after my death has been confirmed.
-I give permission to modify the footer to reflect this change in licensing.

 Otherwise, please do not modify this site beyond ensuring it is still available for access.
 Acceptable alterations would include server migrations and minor updates to ensure dependencies keep working as they do at the time of death.
 Unacceptable alterations would include publishing new content or rewriting code to make the site adaptive to new platforms.

 ## Copyright and Ownership

+All my writing and photography on Vale.Rocks, as well as the code for the site itself, shall be dedicated to the public domain after my death has been confirmed.
+I give permission to modify the footer to reflect this change in licensing.

 Any and all of my content published externally to this site should remain under the same licences it did prior to my death, unless otherwise noted.